5 Benefits of Green Building Construction

 Properties built according to green standards often have higher resale value than their less efficient counterparts.
 This higher value is due to the building’s lower maintenance costs and the desirability of green homes.

-A study conducted in 2017 by the U.S. Green Building Council and the University of Texas at Austin showed that homes built to green standards increase their value by an average of $25,000 compared to non-sustainable homes.
+A 2017 study conducted by the U.S. Green Building Council and the University of Texas at Austin showed that homes built to green standards increase their value by an average of $25,000 compared to non-sustainable homes.

 Traditional building materials such as composite wood, insulation, and paints contain toxic chemicals called VOCs or volatile organic compounds.
 Over time, VOCs can cause air pollution and negatively impact human health.
 Building with sustainable materials can help prevent inhabitants from being exposed to these hazards.